acquia/acquia-sdk-php/README.md

 ### Cloud API

-The [Cloud API](https://docs.acquia.com/cloud/api) is web service that that developers can use to extend, enhance, and customize [Acquia Cloud](https://www.acquia.com/products-services/acquia-cloud).
+The [Cloud API](https://docs.acquia.com/cloud/api) is a web service that that developers can use to extend, enhance, and customize [Acquia Cloud](https://www.acquia.com/products-services/acquia-cloud).